Wojo-mike43/lalo_model/README.md

 - **Data:**
   * Data for 49 different economic indicators is collected using FRED’s API going back to the 1970s.
 These indicators include metrics such as the unemployment rate, consumer sentiment, and housing starts, which provide a comprehensive set of macroeconomic data for the analysis.
   * If you are attempting to run the model yourself, please replace "your FRED API Key here" with your FRED API key in the '__main__' block of the code.
-A FRED API key can be aquired here: [https://fred.stlouisfed.org/docs/api/api_key.html].
+A FRED API key can be acquired here: [https://fred.stlouisfed.org/docs/api/api_key.html].

 - **Feature Engineering:**
   * The data for each indicator is cleaned and resampled using `pandas` to a consistent monthly frequency.